 The Downside of Striving for Perfection

-It isn’t easy to understand how striving to be perfect can affect one negatively, but it can.
-If you place your emphasis on small mistakes and getting things perfect all of the time, you miss out on so many other things happening around you.
+It isn't easy to comprehend how striving to be perfect can affect one negatively, but it can.
+If you emphasize small mistakes and getting things perfect all the time, you miss out on so many other things happening around you.
 We must realize that trying to be perfect is not the same as striving to be our best.
 When we consider Brené Brown’s above quote, we understand the need to be perfect can become a defence mechanism to guard us against the pain and threat of failure and the necessity to be accepted.
 Perfection directs our focus to what others think of us rather than on improving ourselves.

-Change can be difficult, especially when we enjoy being in our comfort zone as much as we do.
-You can modify your mindset towards excellence, one step at a time.
-Remember, Rome wasn’t built in a day, and it’s not possible to immediately eliminate all perfectionist tendencies.
-You can begin your self-improvement by selecting one or two of the strategies listed below to work on daily.
+Change can be difficult, particularly when we enjoy being in our comfort zone as much as we do, but you can modify your mindset towards excellence, one step at a time.
+Remember, Rome wasn't built in a day, and it's impossible to eliminate all perfectionist tendencies immediately.
+You can begin self-improvement by selecting one or two strategies below to work on daily.
 Keep a journal of your progress to measure your success.
 How many symptoms listed below refer to your behaviour?

-Helpful Ways To Reduce The Emphasis On Being Perfect
+Helpful Ways To Reduce The Emphasis On Being A Perfectionist

 - Stop being your biggest critic